-Similarly, this Ecological Vision document will assist Catholic schools in Queensland to become more authentically sustainable from a faith perspective.
+Similarly, this Ecological Vision document will assist Catholic schools in N.S.W. to become more authentically sustainable.

-In the development of this document input was sought from experienced educators working in the Dioceses of Townsville, Brisbane, Rockhampton, Sydney, Broken Bay, Parramatta and Wollongong.
-It is now offered as an ecological model for all Catholic schools in Queensland wishing to respond to the Australian Catholic Bishops' call for 'ecological conversion'.
-It provides a theolgical, spiritual and practical base to many curricula especially the S.O.S.E. curriculum and R.E. curriculum employed by Queensland Catholic Schools.
+In the development of this document input was sought from experienced educators working in the Dioceses of Sydney, Broken Bay, Parramatta and Wollongong.
+It is now offered as an ecological model for all Catholic schools in N.S.W. wishing to respond to the Australian Catholic Bishops' call for 'ecological conversion'.